shammi22000/DailyRoutineTrackerNew/README.md

 ## 🧠 Usage

 1. Register and log in.
 2. Add new daily activities with date and time.
+3. Add new activity category
-3. Receive notifications at scheduled times.
+4. Receive notifications at scheduled times.
-4. View past records and progress graphs.
+5. View past records and progress graphs.
-5. Log out securely to clear session data.
+6. Log out securely to clear session data.

 ## 🧰 Tools